stevegrunwell/custom-orders-table/slides/first-sale.md

 You happen to be looking at the database when you make your first sale, and you see a bunch of new entries in the postmeta table.

-Billing address.
+Billing details.
 Shipping details.
 Payment information.
 Tax data.
 Around 40 postmeta entries, and that's for *each* order.

 Refunds push this number even higher — amounts, who approved it, notes, dates